Meet ICE New York's Dean of Students & Career Services, Elliott Prag

 Now you’re back to teaching.
 How did you transition to ICE?

 I was the one who collaborated on adapting the NGI curriculum for ICE's new Natural Gourmet Center.
 The program had to be reconfigured, some things were expanded as other things were condensed.
 As we got here it was refined more, but I am teaching the program now and its essence is still there.
 When I teach it, I feel like it’s true to Annemarie’s original vision.
-The nice surprise is the students in Los Angeles remind me of the students I had in New York.

 How would you describe the Health-Supportive Culinary Arts program?